-3.7.4 SURVEY CONSTRAINTS There were no constraints to the surveys.
+3.7.5 SURVEY CONSTRAINTS There were no constraints to the surveys.

 3.8 INTERPRETATION/EVALUATION OF SURVEY RESULTS (BAT MITIGATION GUIDELINES SECTION 5.8 AND BAT SURVEY GUIDELINES CH11) The building inspection identified historic low levels of use by bats in the form of old crumbly droppings.
 The building was considered to still provide roosting habitat due to the features present which could allow entry and exit points.
 Emergence / dawn return surveys were undertaken with no bats being observed taking any interest in the building.
-The results of this activity survey indicate that neither the Guesthouse nor the outbuilding is used as a maternity roost by any species of bat and that use evidenced by droppings is infrequent and adventitious by low numbers of bats, possibly only one individual.
+The results of the activity survey and pre-commencement check indicate that neither the Guesthouse nor the outbuildings are used as a maternity roost by any species of bat and that use evidenced by droppings is infrequent and likely to be adventitious by low numbers of bats, possibly only one individual.
 As it appears that there is a larger roost elsewhere in the vicinity (probably to the east), it is possible the buildings are used as a mating roost in the autumn prior to hibernation with a male bat (or bats) using it as a perching point from which to attract females from a nearby maternity roost.
-Otherwise the use would appear to be as an occasional night feeding perch.
+As a result of the pre-commencement check it appears that the building is used as a day roost although it is not possible to tell what frequency of usage the bat or bats put the roost to.
+It is possible that the roost permanently by a single (probably) male or non-breeding bat.
 3.9 EVALUATION:

-3.9.1 PIPISTRELLE BATS

-It is considered that the Guesthouse and outbuilding are both used only on an infrequent and opportunistic basis by pipistrelle bats; it is not clear which species, common or soprano pipistrelle is using the buildings as both species were recorded in the vicinity.

-Temporary mitigation and habitat enhancement will be required.
+3.9.1 PIPISTRELLE BATS It is considered likely that the Guesthouse and outbuilding are both used only on an infrequent and opportunistic basis by a single common pipistrelle bat.
+Both temporary and permanent mitigation will be required.

 CONFIDENCE LEVEL: HIGH

 3.9.2 OTHER BAT SPECIES

 It is considered unlikely that the building is used by any other species of bat.

 CONFIDENCE LEVEL: HIGH

 3.9.3 WINTER USE

 It is possible that the walls of the Guesthouse have cavities could be used by bats for hibernation purposes.

 CONFIDENCE LEVEL: MEDIUM

 3.9.4 BREEDING BIRDS

 Nests were observed indicating that birds (swallows) use the barn for breeding.

 Mitigation will be required.